Top Software License Management Software in 2026: Compared and Ranked

 Organizations that only need license tracking may find the broader ITAM feature set heavier than necessary.
 Setup requires technical expertise, and reviewers note it suits teams with dedicated IT resources.

 Choose AssetSonar if: you want one platform for hardware, software, and network asset management.
-If you already have a CMDB and discovery tool and only need license tracking, it adds complexity you don’t need.
+If you already have a CMDB and discovery tool and only need license tracking, the added complexity may not be worth it.

 8. Reprise License Manager: cross-platform cloud licensing